by KB Meniado

 WHAT I LIKED

-It’s not difficult to get attracted to this book.
+It’s not difficult to be attracted to this book.
 For one, the cover is undeniably pretty.
 Plus, what more could bring good luck to a reading year ahead than a book splashed in shades of 2017’s Color of the Year?
 The title’s not bad either—in three words alone, it already lays what’s down the road: music, sunshine and some splashing (of emotions, later I would come to find.)

 But that’s only Phase One.
 Phase Two is even better.
 Lux and Micah are fascinating characters.
 They are both complicated yet still likable, and dream-like but still relatable.
 So are the rest of the cast (even Kara with the baby blue mermaid hair), what with other faces in the #romanceclass universe popping here and there.
 Getting to know them is like stepping on the water by the shore—you feel the desire to go deeper.
 (Or, if you prefer to reference music, it’s like hearing the first notes of your favorite song.)
 Frankly, that didn’t come as a surprise, as such is almost a guarantee in this author’s works.
 Six de los Reyes has a flair in bringing out what is important and relevant in the multidimensional characters, and worlds, she creates.